biotin benefits

 5. May help support healthy hair, skin health, and nail health by playing an important role in the cellular processes involved in the formation of hair follicles and skin cells†

-People often wonder how much biotin per day should I take?
-Generally, it’s recommended that adolescents and adults get 30-100 mcg of biotin a day.
-3 However, if you’re pregnant or breast-feeding, you may need more of this water-soluble vitamin.
+People often wonder “How much Biotin should I take?”
+Generally, it’s recommended that adolescents and adults get 30-100 mcg of biotin a day.3 However, if you’re pregnant or breast-feeding, you may need more of this water-soluble vitamin.
 4

 What Are The Benefits Of Taking Biotin Supplements?

-Biotin supplementation may be most beneficial for people with a deficiency of this key nutrient; however, due to a lack of studies that measured biotin levels before and during supplementation, more research is needed to confirm this conclusion.7
+Biotin supplementation may be most beneficial for people with low dietary intake of this key nutrient; however, due to a lack of studies that measured biotin levels before and during supplementation, more research is needed to confirm this conclusion.5

-If you’re deficient in biotin—or you simply don’t eat a balanced, nutritious diet—biotin supplements can help fill in any nutrient gaps.†
+If you simply don’t eat a balanced, nutritious diet—biotin supplements can help fill in any nutrient gaps.†

 Are There Side Effects To Taking Biotin?

-There is no upper limit set for biotin when taken in food or supplements, and studies have found no adverse effects at levels of 10-50 mg/day.3 However, very high intakes of biotin (over 10 mg/day) may interfere with some lab tests, so talk to your doctor or health professional about any supplements you are taking when getting lab tests done.3
+There is no upper limit set for biotin when taken in food or supplements.3 However, very high intakes of biotin (over 10 mg/day) may interfere with some lab tests, so talk to your doctor or health professional about any supplements you are taking when getting lab tests done.3

 When Should You Take Biotin: Morning or Night?

 Generally speaking, taking multivitamins in the morning works best for increased absorption throughout the day.
-Another supplement rule of thumb: take most supplements with food to decrease the chances of stomach upset, improve absorption, and stimulate digestion.
-8
+Another supplement rule of thumb: take most supplements with food to decrease the chances of stomach upset and improve absorption.6

 Learn More: When Should You Take Vitamins?